2017 Economic Development Summit: Oakland 2030 - Planning Today for Oakland's Tomorrow

 Members of the panel discussed a variety of important and timely topics including their perspectives on the key elements that constitute “The Oakland Advantage” and what factored into their decisions to invest in Oakland.
-They also discussed whether or not the appropriate infrastructure is being built to support Oakland’s “new economy” businesses so that Oakland continues to expand from its traditional roots as being a back-office market and a low cost provider to San Francisco and become a market that people want to be in even when they could find comparable space in San Francisco.
+They also discussed whether or not the appropriate infrastructure is being built to support Oakland’s “new economy” businesses so that Oakland continues to expand from its traditional roots as being a back-office market and a low-cost provider to San Francisco and become a market that people want to be in even when they could find comparable space in San Francisco.

 Following the first panel discussion, Floyd Kephart, managing principal of New City Development LLC and Chairman of the Board of The Renaissance Companies, delivered a presentation on his view of the “The Oakland Advantage” and the intersection of real estate and technology.

-The second panel that focused on Oakland’s increasingly diverse array of businesses was moderated by Sarah Filley, co-founder and chief executive officer of Popuphood LLC and advisor to OppSites Inc. The panel included Dorian Ferlauto, founder and chief executive officer of BriteHub; Ruben Hernandez, co-founder and chief executive officer of Devlabs; Naveen Jain, chief marketing officer and co-founder of the Immunity Project; and George Zimmer, founder and former CEO/chairman of The Men’s Wearhouse.
+A second panel focused on Oakland’s increasingly diverse array of businesses was moderated by Sarah Filley, co-founder and chief executive officer of Popuphood LLC and advisor to OppSites Inc. The panel included Dorian Ferlauto, founder and chief executive officer of BriteHub; Ruben Hernandez, co-founder and chief executive officer of Devlabs; Naveen Jain, chief marketing officer and co-founder of the Immunity Project; and George Zimmer, founder and former CEO/chairman of The Men’s Wearhouse.

-With four small Oakland-based technology-related businesses represented, the panel truly reflected the new generation of businesses, business types and business leaders emerging in our city.
+With four small, Oakland-based technology-related businesses represented, the panel truly reflected the new generation of businesses, business types and business leaders emerging in the city.
 The panelists offered extremely insightful perspectives on a variety of topics including the primary factors driving Oakland’s economic growth, the business and economic rationale for locating their businesses in Oakland, and also highlighted some issues that continue to limit Oakland from realizing its full economic potential.

-Following the second panel, the Summit closed with an informative presentation by Christopher Thornberg, founding partner of Beacon Economics, LLC, who focused on the preliminary findings from the Oakland Chamber District Indicators Project which was commissioned by the Chamber.
+Following the second panel, the Summit closed with an informative presentation by Christopher Thornberg, founding partner o Beacon Economics, LLC, who focused on the preliminary findings from the Oakland Chamber District Indicators Project which was commissioned by the Chamber.